-- ▷ The screw connections on the gas bottles generally have a left-hand thread. - ▶ For gas-operated units the gas pressure must be reduced to 30 mbar. - ▷ Connect gas pressure regulator complete with safety valve directly to bottle valve. - The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices. - > For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - > Information available at the dealers or service centre. - > For information on the gas supply in Europe see chapter 18.
+- The screw connections on the gas bottles generally have a left-hand thread. - Connect gas pressure regulator complete with safety valve directly to bottle valve. - The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices. - For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - ▷ Information available at the dealers or service centre. - For information on the gas supply in Europe see chapter 18.